mauropelucchi/bigdata/README.md

-# University of Milano Bicocca - Master BI &amp; Big Data Analytics 2023
+# Business Intelligence and Big Data Analytics

-This repository contains the material, datasets and notebooks used during the 2023 edition of the **Master BI & Big Data Analytics** @ University of Milano Bicocca.
+This repository contains the material, datasets and notebooks used during our programs in *Big Data Architecture* and *Big Data processing*.

 In particular, the material covers the course of *Big Data Architecture* and *Big Data processing*.

 The repository is so organized:
-- [notebooks](https://github.com/mauropelucchi/unimib_masterbi_2023/tree/main/notebooks): notebooks used during the course (scraping, spark, ...)
+- [notebooks](https://github.com/mauropelucchi/bibda_2023/tree/main/notebooks): notebooks used during the course (scraping, spark, ...)
-- [datasets](https://github.com/mauropelucchi/unimib_masterbi_2023/tree/main/datasets): example datasets useful and ready for data processing exercises
+- [datasets](https://github.com/mauropelucchi/bibda_2023/tree/main/datasets): example datasets useful and ready for data processing exercises

 # MIT License